750 West Starr Pass Boulevard

 Almost any time of the day, and any day of the week, you'll find folks congregating at this Iguana Cafe to enjoy a casual meal or just some friendly company.
 The great little spot has a laid-back feeling with an island-casual look and atmosphere.
 A few street-side tables make a great spots to people watch.
 Oven-fresh Cuban bread is piled with tasty meats, cheeses and veggies, and makes a satisfying lunch or afternoon snack.
 Salads and bagel sandwiches are also offered.

 The District Tavern on Congress Street is a thriving hangout for the hip crowd of the city.
 Before heading for a show at the nearby live music venues, one can visit this dive bar to shoot down a few glasses of beers like Sierra Nevada Pale Ale and Kilt Lifter.
 On occasions, the bar itself turns into a concert venue, where local bands perform to entertain the crowd.
 Enjoy the drinks specials during happy hours, play some music on its jukebox or challenge your friends at a game of pool or darts.
-There's plenty of things to do at The District Tavern, than just drinking.

 A great "dive bar" with live local music almost every night, this is a grungy and dark place with a few scattered tables and couches and an upstairs balcony with tables and chairs.
 The stage is set at the back of the room, and three pool tables are available on the opposite side of the room.
 You pay a reasonable price for most bottled beers, drafts, Guinness stouts and the few exotic imports.